Ben Mitchell (rugby union)

 Ben Mitchell (born 6 April 1994) is an English-born Irish professional rugby union player who is currently a lock.
-As of 2024, he is with the United States team Seattle Seawolves in Major League Rugby (MLR).
-He previously played for Youghal RFC, University College Cork in Ireland, the Gentlemen of Aspen RFC of Colorado, Austin Elite and San Diego Legion.
+As of 2024, he is with the United States team Rugby Football Club Los Angeles in Major League Rugby (MLR).

+He previously played for Youghal RFC, University College Cork in Ireland, the Gentlemen of Aspen RFC of Colorado, Austin Elite, San Diego Legion and Seattle Seawolves.